For daily wit & wisdom, sign up for the Almanac newsletter.

 When you compare prices, especially on nonfood items, always make sure to compare the unit prices (the price per pound, ounce, or other unit).
 Normally, the unit price is listed on the same shelf tag that lists the product price.

-Save money on your food bill by opting for less tender cuts of meat—flank steak, for instance—and marinating it overnight before you cook it.
+Save money on your food bill by opting for less tender cuts of meat and marinating it overnight before you cook it.

-- Put the plate in the refrigerator up to 24 hours.
+Put the plate in the refrigerator for up to 24 hours.
 The acid in the vinegar will break down the tough connective tissue in the meat, tenderizing it.

 Fly Through That Grocery Store

 The typical shopping strategy to to shop around for deals.
 But we find an easier way is to simply reduce the amount of time you spend food shopping is to pick one store you like and always do your shopping there.
 Once you’re familiar with the layout of the store, you’ll be able to find what you need quickly.
 Knowing where to go also decreases the chances of making impulse purchases, the bane of the bargain hunter.

 If you have a hard time sticking to your shopping list, try eating just before you head to the grocery store.
 Shopping on an empty stomach makes everything look good.
 Your willpower is likely to be a lot stronger if you plan your shopping trip for after a meal.

 To get the biggest saving with coupons, use them only where and when you can double or even triple them.

 Food co-ops are grocery stores run by their members.
 They generally offer better prices than their commercial counterparts.
 Unlike those larger stores, many co-ops sell certain foods in bulk.
 Some co-ops run on a membership basis; others allow anyone to shop but offer discounts to members.